MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 - Enable SMB encryption to ensure BLOBs are transferred safely through network and storage.
 - Enable access control so that only limited users can access BLOBs in the SMB storage.
-- Enable BitLocker to strengthen the data safety if possible.
+- Enable BitLocker to strengthen the data safety, if possible.
 - The user account used to perform the steps in the [Provision a BLOB store for each content database](/sharepoint/administration/install-and-configure-rbs#provision) section must be a member of the `db_owner` fixed database role on each database that you are configuring RBS for.
 - The user account installing the client library in the steps in the [Install the RBS client library on SQL Server](/sharepoint/administration/install-and-configure-rbs#library) and each front-end or application server section must be a member of the administrators' group on all of the computers where you are installing the library.
 - The user account enabling RBS in the [Enable RBS for each content database](/sharepoint/administration/install-and-configure-rbs#enableRBS) section must have sufficient permissions to run Microsoft PowerShell.